apiaryio/console-proxy/README.md

 ### Deploy
 1. Push the current repo somewhere (heroku?)
 2. Go to the `client` directory and `npm run deploy`.
-You might need access to the surge free account
+You might need access to the Firebase free account

 #### Faster deploy
 1. `npm run deploy` (if you have all the things set up)